platformsh/platformsh-docs/docs/src/define-routes/https.md

 {{% lets_encrypt_limitations %}}

-If you need more hostnames than that, obtain additional certificates or a wildcard certificate from another TLS provider.
+If you need more hostnames than that, obtain additional certificates or a wildcard certificate from [a third-party issuer](../domains/steps/tls.md).
 Alternatively, consider splitting your project up into multiple Platform.sh projects.

 ## Using HTTPS